google/orbit/README.md

 A more in-depth video can be found here: www.telescopp.com

+**Building**
+The current version of Orbit requires **Visual Studio 2015** and **Qt 5.8**.
+Open Orbit.sln, select x64 Release and build.
+Don't forget to build the Win32 version of OrbitDll if you want to hook into 32 bit processes.

 **Workflow**
 1. Select a process in the list of currently running processes in the "Home" tab
 2. The list of loaded modules will appear on the bottom of the "Home" tab.
 If a .pdb file was found for a module, it will appear in blue